dotnet/docs-maui/docs/xaml/markup-extensions/consume.md

 In addition to the markup extensions discussed in this article, the following markup extensions are included in .NET MAUI and discussed in other articles:

+- [`AppThemeBinding`](xref:Microsoft.Maui.Controls.Xaml.AppThemeBindingExtension) - specifies a resource to be consumed based on the current system theme.
+For more information, see []().
+- [`Binding`](xref:Microsoft.Maui.Controls.Xaml.BindingExtension) - establish a link between properties of two objects.
+For more information, see [Data binding](~/fundamentals/data-binding/index.md).
+- [`DynamicResource`](xref:Microsoft.Maui.Controls.Xaml.DynamicResourceExtension) - respond to changes in objects in a resource dictionary.
+For more information, see [Dynamic styles](~/user-interface/styles/xaml.md#dynamic-styles).
+- [`OnIdiom`](xref:Microsoft.Maui.Controls.Xaml.OnIdiomExtension) - customizes UI appearance based on the idiom of the device the application is running on.
+For more information, see [Customize UI appearance based on the device idiom](~/platform-integration/customize-ui-appearance.md#customize-ui-appearance-based-on-the-device-idiom).
+- [`OnPlatform`](xref:Microsoft.Maui.Controls.Xaml.OnPlatformExtension) - customizes UI appearance on a per-platform basis.
+For more information, see [Customize UI appearance based on the platform](~/platform-integration/customize-ui-appearance.md#customize-ui-appearance-based-on-the-platform).
+- [`RelativeSource`](xref:Microsoft.Maui.Controls.Xaml.RelativeSourceExtension) - sets the binding source relative to the position of the binding target.
+For more information, see [Relative bindings](~/fundamentals/data-binding/relative-bindings.md).
 - [`StaticResource`](xref:Microsoft.Maui.Controls.Xaml.StaticResourceExtension) - reference objects from a resource dictionary.
 For more information, see [Resource dictionaries](~/fundamentals/resource-dictionaries.md).
-- [`DynamicResource`](xref:Microsoft.Maui.Controls.Xaml.DynamicResourceExtension) - respond to changes in objects in a resource dictionary.
-For more information, see [Dynamic styles](~/user-interface/styles/xaml.md#dynamic-styles).
-- [`Binding`](xref:Microsoft.Maui.Controls.Xaml.BindingExtension) - establish a link between properties of two objects.
-For more information, see [Data binding](~/fundamentals/data-binding/index.md).
 - [`TemplateBinding`](xref:Microsoft.Maui.Controls.Xaml.TemplateBindingExtension) - performs data binding from a control template.
 For more information, see [Control templates](~/fundamentals/controltemplate.md).
-- [`RelativeSource`](xref:Microsoft.Maui.Controls.Xaml.RelativeSourceExtension) - sets the binding source relative to the position of the binding target.
-For more information, see [Relative bindings](~/fundamentals/data-binding/relative-bindings.md).
-- [`OnPlatform`](xref:Microsoft.Maui.Controls.Xaml.OnPlatformExtension) - customizes UI appearance on a per-platform basis.
-- [`OnIdiom`](xref:Microsoft.Maui.Controls.Xaml.OnIdiomExtension) - customizes UI appearance based on the idiom of the device the application is running on.
 <!-- - `ConstraintExpression` - relates the position and size of a child in a `RelativeLayout` to its parent, or a sibling.
 For more information, see [RelativeLayout](~/user-interface/layouts/relativelayout.md).-->

 ## x:Static markup extension